Ditches and Drains

 It is important realize that several of the ditches and all of the drains eventually discharge to the Yellowstone River.
 Dumping of yard wastes, chemicals, trash or debris can potentially cause flooding within the ditches and drains, backups in the City’s stormwater collection system, as well as pollute the Yellowstone River.

-in ditches within the county are controlled and maintained through ditch easements by private ditch companies, not the City of Billings.
+The main ditches within the county are controlled and maintained through ditch easements by private ditch companies, not the City of Billings.
 Permission from the ditch companies is required to divert or alter the course of the ditches, construct ditch crossings, discharge stormwater into ditches, and to use irrigation water.

 More information on responsibilities of landowners adjacent to the ditches can be found here.